beloglazov/openstack-centos-kvm-glusterfs/doc/src/tutorial.md

 controller.
 Table 1 shows the partitioning scheme for the compute hosts. `vg_base` is a volume group comprising the standard operating system partitions: `lv_root`, `lv_home` and `lv_swap`.
 `vg_gluster` is a special volume group containing a single `lv_gluster` partition, which is dedicated to serve as a GlusterFS brick.
+The `lv_gluster` logical volume is formatted using the XFS^[http://en.wikipedia.org/wiki/XFS] file system, as recommended for GlusterFS bricks.

 Table: Partitioning scheme for the compute hosts